2026 · Novus Stream Solutions (hub)About 12 min readNovus Stream Solutions

 The mindset that makes all of this effortless rather than effortful is to stop thinking of the tax portion as your money that you have to give up, and start thinking of it as money that was never yours in the first place.
 When a customer pays you, a slice of that payment is, in effect, tax you are collecting and temporarily holding on the way to the authority — it passed through your account but it was never yours to spend.
 Framed that way, setting it aside is not a sacrifice or a discipline of denial; it is simply not spending money that does not belong to you, which is far easier to sustain than treating it as your profit that you are nobly reserving.

 This reframing is what separates owners who are never stressed about tax from those who dread it.
 The unstressed ones do not have lower bills; they have simply never counted the tax money as theirs, so the bill is paid from money they already mentally wrote off and the rest of the balance is genuinely available without an asterisk.
 The stressed ones counted all the revenue as theirs, lived against it, and now experience the bill as a loss.
 The bill is identical; the experience is opposite, and the difference is entirely the set-aside habit and the mindset behind it.
-Pair this known, fundable obligation with a reserve for the unknown shocks — the cash buffer covered in /product-blog/a-cash-buffer-for-business-owners — and the two together turn the two biggest cash surprises in a small business, the expected bill and the unexpected hit, into things you have already handled.
+Pair this known, fundable obligation with a reserve for the unknown shocks — the cash buffer covered in A cash buffer and emergency fund for business owners — and the two together turn the two biggest cash surprises in a small business, the expected bill and the unexpected hit, into things you have already handled.
 Again: this is the educational shape of the habit; the numbers and rules are for a professional and your tax authority.

 Frequently asked questions